khlam/debloat-samsung-android/README.md

 5. Connect your Samsung Android phone to your computer with USB debugging enabled.
 Verify that adb sees your device and the daemon is running with the following command
     - `adb devices`
     - You should see the device name listed as a "device".
+    - At this point your device should prompt you to accept USB debugging from your computer.
+Tap "Allow".

     <img src="./img/adb_devices.PNG"/>